carternorton11/periscope/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-Periscope is a simple tool for opening a vscode server on a compute node of a SLURM HPC.
+Periscope is a simple tool for opening a vscode session on a compute node of a SLURM HPC.
 It requires:
 1. SSH keys to be set up between your local computer and HPC
 2. vscode to be installed locally, with Remote-SSH extension